react-native-netinfo/react-native-netinfo/README.md

 import com.reactnativecommunity.netinfo.NetInfoPackage;
 ```

-Add the `RNLocationPackage` class to your list of exported packages.
+Add the `NetInfoPackage` class to your list of exported packages.

 ```java
 @Override